 Behind the autumn blues or winter blues is that Seasonal Affective Disorder (SAD).
 The illness is a Type of depression that occurs seasonally and lasts for at least two weeks.
 Doctors speak of SAD when it occurs for two consecutive years.
 Mostly does the disorder in the colder and darker seasons noticeable and dissolves in the spring, when the sun can be seen again for several hours.

-The Symptoms are very similar to those of depression.
+In Symptoms are very similar to those of depression.
 The difference is that the signs change again with the changing season.
 Most often women, young adults and adolescents suffer from autumn blues.

 Possible symptoms of autumn blues or SAD:

 - social withdrawal and less interest in activities that were once enjoyable

 Causes: What are the triggers for the autumn blues?

 But where does the low mood in autumn come from, which is accompanied by depression and listlessness?
 The factors this seasonally dependent disorder can differ from person to person.

 People who live in parts of the world that have long winter nights and lack of light are more likely to be affected by the autumn blues or winter blues or winter depression, for example in the Scandinavian countries.
 So it is believed that light affects SAD.

 In decreased solar radiation affects the natural biological clockthat regulates hormonal balance, sleep and mood.
 The balance of messenger substances Serotonin and melatonin change when there is a lack of light or when it is dark.

 Then your body makes sure that Sleep hormone melatonin released becomes.
 This messenger substance is involved in the sleep-wake cycle and is formed in the pineal gland in the brain.
 Melatonin makes you tired and prepares you for sleep at night.
 In contrast to the production of the mood enhancer serotonin decreases.